O.R.E. RAFT GUIDE SCHOOL

 About the training:

 Our training is a hands-on experience.
 Dry land and on-river instruction cover a comprehensive array of skills and topics.
 Instructors begin by explaining the basics and teach by example.
-But the emphasis throughout is on learning by doing, so students will be actively involved in every learning experience.
+But the emphasis throughout is on learning by doing, so students will be actively involved in every learning experience of the training.

-The training takes place primarily on the Clackamas River, but we may move to other rivers if weather or water conditions, and/or training goals warrant the move.
+The days take place primarily on the Clackamas River, but we may move to other rivers if weather or water conditions, and/or training goals warrant the move.
 Each day's training session begins at 8 AM, ends between 4 and 6 PM that day, and then reconvenes the following morning.

 Trainees learn quite a bit in a short time.
 But still, additional training is necessary after the initial, formal instruction period has ended.
 For this reason trainees enter an on-the-job training period after the first three weekends are complete.
 Trainees (at this point we call them Assistant Guides) should plan to spend at least another six days in training, and usually longer.
 Assistant Guides work alongside our experienced crew on our regular commercial trips.
 This on-the-job training is the best way to hone your skills.
 Assistant Guides are neither charged nor paid for the time they spend in training.